KTibow/scorecard/README.md

 # scorecard
 An electronic scorecard for a RC tank clue game.
+Uses Heroku, Flask, Python, and [gitmoji](https://gitmoji.carloscuesta.me/).
 #### What?
 A game?
 Nobody plays them these days!
 Well this one is fun.
 It's online, fast, modern, multiplayer, and installable.
 #### Fine, how do I play?